thekirankumar/bpl-eyeq-bell-hassio/README.md

 # Introduction
 Ever wondered how awesome it would be to not have your wifi doorbell's app running on your phone in the background consuming your battery and still get notified ?
-Wouldn't it be cool if you can get a telegram message along with the photo of the person at your door ?
+Wouldn't it be cool if you can get a telegram message on your phone along with the photo of the person at your door ?
 Or how about having an option to toggle the door lock from within telegram, without opening those shitty chinese app which hardly work ?

 All this is possible by using this addon, along with a bunch of other addons.
 Keep reading ahead.